bolt/docs/docs/fields/article.md

 Article field
 ==========

-This extension provides a "Article" field type, which is a powerful text editor for creating rich content in your Bolt websites.
+This extension provides an "Article" field type, which is a powerful text editor for creating rich content in your Bolt websites.
 It can work with grids, embeds, typographic markup and media.
 The editor itself is developed by [Imperavi](https://imperavi.com/article), and is licensed for usage in Bolt.